museumsvictoria/spatial_audio_server/README.md

 A cross-platform, n-channel spatial audio server developed by [MindBuffer](https://www.mindbuffer.net/) using the [Nannou Creative Coding Framework](http://nannou.cc/).
-Audio Server was commissioned by Scienceworks of Melbourne Museum Victoria for the Beyond Perception exhibition.
+This software was commissioned by Museums Victoria to create the soundscape of *Beyond Perception: Seeing the Unseen*, a permanent exhibition at Scienceworks in Melbourne, Australia which opened in May 2018.

 ![Audio Server Screenshot](https://imgur.com/2qXJtjc.png)